Disappearance and murder of Gannon Stauch

 2020 child murder in Colorado, U.S.

 Gannon Stauch (September 29, 2008 – January 27, 2020) was an American boy who was murdered by his stepmother, Letecia Hardin (then Stauch), in Colorado Springs, Colorado.
 His disappearance and death received national attention and sparked a massive search effort involving multiple law enforcement agencies and volunteers.
 His stepmother was arrested and convicted of first-degree murder and other charges, and sentenced to life in prison without parole.
+Hardin's conviction was overturned on April 2, 2026, with the Colorado Court of Appeals finding that one of the jurors was biased due to being within three degrees of separation from the state's attorneys.

 Disappearance and search

 Gannon was reported missing by his stepmother on January 27, 2020.
 She told the El Paso County Sheriff's Office that he left home between 3:15 p.m. and 4 p.m. to walk to a friend's house, but never returned.
-The initial press release on his disappearance described him as a "juvenile runaway.”
-However, three days later, the sheriff’s office reclassified his case as a missing or endangered person, citing new information and evidence.
+The initial press release on his disappearance described him as a "juvenile runaway."
+However, three days later, the sheriff's office reclassified his case as a missing or endangered person, citing new information and evidence.

 The search involved thousands of hours of investigation and hundreds of tips from the public.
 The FBI Child Abduction Rapid Deployment team, the National Center for Missing & Exploited Children, and the Colorado Springs Police Department assisted the sheriff's office in the case.
 Search teams used drones, dogs, horses, helicopters, and divers to comb through various areas of interest.
 Gannon's biological parents made emotional pleas for his safe return and thanked the community for their support.